 Four Sevillanas in four different keys (E, A, F# and B phrygian).
 These Sevillanas are pretty advanced both technically and rhythmically, so you may want to review the Traditional Sevillanas tutorial before tackling this.

-Tientos Explained - Falseta For Dance by Kai Narezo - Performance
+Bulerias Explained - Level 2 - Syncopated Falseta by Kai Narezo - PERFORMANCE

 Probably the most jubilant falseta in the whole Bulerías course, this one has some interesting staccato syncopation at the beginning, and continues to some syncopated versions of otherwise traditional phrasing.